infinum/design-handbook/Tools/AI tools.md

 When using NotionAI, your data is protected under Notion's standard [data protection practices](https://www.notion.so/security).
 Notion AI will not use your data to train models.
 Check the latest information on NotionAI [here.](https://www.notion.so/fa9034c8b5a04818a6baf3eac2adddbb)

+## AI-generated assets

+AI-generated assets refer to **images, 3D graphics, icons**, and similar visuals you create with AI for client projects.
+The legal status of assets created by generative AI tools is currently a legal grey area.

+Since it is often unknown how AI models are trained, there is no guarantee that the generated asset will not infringe upon existing copyrighted or original work.
+This lack of clear provenance means we cannot, at this moment, guarantee the client full, undisputed legal ownership of these assets.

+To protect our clients (and ourselves) from potential future legal troubles, the following two steps are **mandatory** before using any AI-generated asset:

+* Inform the client: You must inform the client that the legal ownership and copyright of the AI-generated asset are not fully established or guaranteed due to its method of creation.
+* Obtain **written approval:** You must obtain **written consent** from the client that they acknowledge the risk outlined above and approve the use of the specific AI-generated assets in their project.

+These steps apply to all new and ongoing projects utilizing these assets.
+If you have any questions about this policy or need clarification on anything, feel free to contact Kata Juras or our Legal Affairs Director Dora Stulić.

 ## Prompt writing tips
 **Ask to assume the role of an expert:**